Coexistence of type-I and type-II superconductivity signatures in ZrB12 probed by muon spin rotation measurements: Results

 Small-angle neutron scattering (SANS) measurements allow us to confirm and characterise the flux-line lattice (FLL) in the mixed state of ZrB$_{12}$.
-The measurements were done using a different crystal to those used for the $\mu$SR measurements as we had to replace natural B with $^{11}$B isotope to reduce the neutron absorption.
-The measurements were performed using the D22 instrument at ILL, Grenoble.
-Further details of the SANS technique are given in the Supplemental Material.
-An example of the diffraction images obtained is presented in Fig.~\ref{fig:FLL} for an applied field along the \textit{a} axis.
-It is interesting to note that the flux-line lattice is square for all fields and temperatures in the mixed state of ZrB$_{12}$.
-Non-hexagonal vortex lattices are often associated with unconventional superconductivity~\cite{Riseman}.
-However, such effects can also be produced by non-locality \cite{Yethiraj, Paul}.
-Since our experimental data suggest that ZrB$_{12}$ is a marginal superconductor with a large core, it is likely that for an applied field along a high symmetry cubic direction, the super-currents flow around the core will also have square symmetry and the associated flux-line lattice will also be square.
+A representative diffraction image of ZrB$_{12}$ is presented in Fig.~\ref{fig:FFT}~\textbf{g}.
+It is interesting to note that the flux-line lattice is square for all fields (applied along the \textit{a} axis) and temperatures in the mixed state of ZrB$_{12}$.
+In general, vortex lattices are hexagonal.
+Nonhexagonal vortex lattices may appear due to unconventional superconductivity~\cite{Riseman}, nonlocality~\cite{Yethiraj, Paul} and multiband effects~\cite{meng,winyard1,winyard2}.